Franciscans: Order of Friars Minor

 The Order of Friars Minor (OFM) has 1,500 houses in about 100 provinces and custodiae, with about 16,000 members.
 In 1897, Pope Leo XIII combined the Observants, Discalced (Alcantarines), Recollects, and Riformati into one order under general constitutions.
 While the Capuchins and Conventuals wanted the reunited Observants to be referred to as The Order of Friars Minor of the Leonine Union, they were instead called simply the Order of Friars Minor.
-Despite the tensions caused by this forced union the Order grew from 1897 to reach a peak of 26,000 members in the 1960s before declining after the 1970s.
-The Order is headed by a Minister General, who since May 2013 is Father Michael Anthony Perry.
+Despite the tensions caused by this forced union, the Order grew from 1897 to reach a peak of 26,000 members in the 1960s before declining after the 1970s.
+The Order is headed by a Minister General, who since July 2021 is Father Massimo Fusarelli.

 Order of Friars Minor Conventual

-The Order of Friars Minor Conventual (OFM Conv.) consists of 290 houses worldwide with a total of almost 5000 friars.
+The Order of Friars Minor Conventual (OFM Conv.) consists of 290 houses worldwide, with a total of almost 5,000 friars.
 They have experienced growth in this century throughout the world.
 They are located in Italy, the United States, Canada, Australia, and throughout Latin America, and Africa.
 They are the largest in number in Poland because of the work and inspiration of Maximilian Kolbe.